 “Human beings are a part of the animal kingdom, not apart from it.
 The separation of “us” and “them” creates a false picture and is responsible for much suffering.
 It is part of the in-group/out-group mentality that leads to human oppression of the weak by the strong as in ethic, religious, political, and social conflicts.”

 “To be ‘for animals’ is not to be ‘against humanity.’
 To require others to treat animals justly, as their rights require, is not to ask for anything more nor less in their case than in the case of any human to whom just treatment is due.
 The animal rights movement is a part of, not opposed to, the human rights movement.
 Attempts to dismiss it as anti human are mere rhetoric.”

 ― Tom Regan

 I would like to say that I am not eating a cruelty free diet for my health or to live longer.
 I am going to get sick and die no matter what I eat.
-I was 100% healthy when I started this diet.
-I was not overweight.
-I had no health reason at all to make this lifestyle change other than the fact that I simply cannot stand the way animals are treated in this world.
-I do not care for the way humans often treat each other as well.
+I was 100% healthy when I changed how I ate and ultimately how I live.

 The ultimate enlightenment is constant kindness combined with 100% nondiscrimination as these will lead to peace on earth.